Have you heard of the Love Your Spouse Challenge?

 Pictured: Forrest and I sang Amazing Grace (every verse).
 All 300+ guests joined in the last verse (a cappella).
 It was a moment I will never forget.

-My man’s strong voice stated his vows in firmness, and he sang with conviction that it was going to be God’s grace that will carry us through the ups and downs of life.
+I remember my man’s strong voice as he firmly stated his vows, and how he sang with the conviction that it was going to be God’s grace that would carry us through the ups and downs of life.

 #loveyourspousechallenge Day 6